 The assessment strategy is designed to provide students with the opportunity to demonstrate their understanding and knowledge of personality and development, including critical analysis and interpretation of research studies.

-• Coursework (2,000 words) – you will be required to develop a research proposal, drawing on your critical analysis of existing research (learning outcomes 1, 2, 3).
+Summative assessment: This will be a coursework assessment (2,000 words).
+You will be required to develop a research proposal, drawing on your critical analysis of existing research (learning outcomes 1, 2, 3).

-Students will receive verbal feedback during class discussions and presentations.
+Feedback: There will be regular opportunities to receive verbal feedback during discussions and activities.

 - Increase understanding of personality and developmental theory

 - Provide an overview of perspectives that view personality as a developmental concept (rather than fixed)

 - Provide an understanding of how personality changes throughout the life course